henrik42/extended-lisp-reader/README.md

 So how do we map ```sql``` to the grammar?
 I think that Clojure's Namespaces and Var's are a great way to *register* stuff.
-So instead of defining one myself I just use (namespace qualified) symbols.
+So instead of defining my own mechanism I just use (namespace qualified) symbols.

 	(def sql (partial stream-parser/parse! (insta/parser-for "sql")))
     #[sql select * from table]

-This symbol resolves to a function that consumes a Reader and returns the *value* of the form.
+This symbol resolves to a function that consumes a ```java.io.PushbackReader``` and returns the *value* of the form.
 So you're registering a function -- not a grammar.

 ## Defining grammars